 Figure out the money you will have.
 This includes monthly allowance, student loans, savings and income from job.

 Make a list of all your needs and then calculate the monthly expenditure.
 It is important to label each as a fixed expense or a variable expense.
 Fixed expenses always stay the same (i.e. rent, car payments).
-It’s the variable expenses differ monthly (i.e. food, entertainment, gasoline).
+The variable expenses differ monthly (i.e. food, entertainment, gasoline).

-Set a target to put aside a definite amount of your paycheck on a monthly basis.
-And try to keep increasing the amount for instance you can by saving 10% person of you paycheck and start by increasing initially 1% monthly and then 2% and so on.
-Keep reviewing your budget to make sure you don't loose track.
+Set a target to put aside a definite amount of your paycheck on a monthly basis and try to keep increasing the amount gradually.